Docker ARG, ENV and .env - a Complete Guide

 $ docker inspect image-id

-# look out for the "Env" entries
+# look out for an "Env" array in the output

 Overriding ENV Values